 In 1952 a scientist/orthopedic surgeon by the name of Dr. per-Ingvar Branemark had been doing some experiments in regards to titanium and bone.
 What he found is that titanium will bond with bone, and that is how tooth implants were discovered.
 When you lose one or several teeth your facial structure can become compromised, and your jawbone can deteriorate.
 Dental implants can help not only prevent this, but they will also function exactly like your natural teeth.

 What are Dental Implants?

-Tooth implants are small titanium posts that fuse with your jawbone.
-Then, the doctor will place crowns on top of the posts so they will act like your natural teeth.
+Tooth implants are small titanium posts that fuse into the jawbone.
+They are an effective way to replace missing natural teeth.
+After the doctor surgically places the implant posts into the jawbone, the doctor will then place crowns on top of the posts so they will act like natural teeth.
 There are two types of dental implants.
 Endosteal, being the first and most common, is in the bone post, which is generally for one crown, a bridge, or implant supported dentures.
 The second type is Superiosteal, which is on the bone(jaw) with metal framework posts.
 These are for those who can not wear normal dentures and have a minimal bone height.

 Tooth implants can also range from a single tooth where there is an implant of one post and one crown to several teeth where there are ‘bridges’ that have two posts with a bridge of multiple missing teeth.
 Lastly, there are replacements for all teeth which are known as a full bridge or implant supported dentures.